markleeds2/cleaning_data/README.md

 UCI_HAR_Dataset which is the directory obtained by unzipping the zipped file that was downloaded from the link (see below for more details on where this directory should reside).

-## STEPS FOR CREATING AND CHECKING THE OUTPUT FILE: "tidy_data.txt"
+## STEPS FOR CREATING AND CHECKING THE LONG FORM SUMMARY FILE: "tidy_data.txt"

 * Unzip the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into a directory on your local drive, say
   "~/coursera/gcd_course/class_proj" in Linux or the analogous directory in Windows.
 This will resulting in a directory called "UCI HAR DataSet"